Practice More, Earn More

 Deciding which class is right for you depends on a number of things.
 Are you a brand new to yoga or have you been practicing for years?
 Are you in the mood for an active practice or a gentle flow?
 How does your body and mind feel today?
 Do you have any injuries or health conditions?
 If you’re new to yoga or have never practiced in a hot studio selecting the right class is crucial to a positive first experience at Heat Yoga!
 Students who are familiar with yoga but have never practiced in heat might want to start in Heat A or B Classes, or any of the workshops offered throughout the year.
 For students with little or no yoga experience we recommend Yoga 101, Gentle Flow or Restorative/Therapeutic yoga.
 For advanced yogis who are looking to enhance their practice, we offer Intermediate or Power Vinyasa Flow classes.
 If you are a gym goer and looking for a calorie intense hour filled with total body movements with weights mixed with basic yoga stretches our Yoga Sculpt program is suited for you.
 Checking out all of the teachers and classes is a great way to see what program fits your needs.

 For your first class arrive 20 minutes early as you will need to fill out a registration form.
 If you have a mat, bring it.
 If not, we have them for $1 for you to rent.
 Bring a bath, or a beach sized towel, a hand towel and a bottle of water.
 This is a barefoot practice, so please remove your shoes and put them in the cubbies in the studio.
-We have two showers/changing rooms in Blaine and a men's and a women's locker room in Maple Grove.
-Note: If you want to lock your things up in the lockers in Maple Grove, please bring your own lock.
+We have a men's and a women's locker room.
+Note: If you want to lock your things up in the lockers, please bring your own lock.
 After your first class, please make a habit of coming to class at least 10 minutes early.
 We strongly suggest in the busy months and class times that you take advantage of signing up online.
 If you are not going to make it to a class that you have signed up for, please cancel so that another yogi can have your spot.

 When you’re ready, quietly enter the practice room and gently lay your mat on the floor.
 You may find other students sitting quietly in meditation, stretching or relaxing on their mats.
 Please make yourself comfortable and honor the quiet space as you wait for class to begin.
 It is very important to people to get a few moments of silence to mentally prepare themselves for class.
 Please respect the quiet.